Lanyue: Potential landing sites

 Members of the Chinese Academy of Sciences have begun site selection research ("suggestions") for the anticipated crewed lunar exploration program.
 Thirty prime landing sites have been identified (narrowed down from a preliminary list of 106 and an interim list of 50); the thirty sites are located in both the lunar north and south polar regions as well as in the lunar near and far sides.
 Numerous criteria, intended to maximize mission scientific value while taking into account crew safety and engineering feasibility, were considered by the team.
 Examples of the 30 prime sites include the following: Ina crater/depression, Reiner Gamma, and Rimae Bode on the lunar near side, Apollo basin, Aitken crater, and Mare Moscoviense on the lunar far side, Shackleton crater in the lunar south polar region, and Hermite crater in the lunar north polar region.

 In mid-February 2025, news reports suggest that initial crewed landing attempts may target low-latitude lunar regions such as the equator; these reports were prompted by a February 2025 project announcement issued by the CMSA for proposals to construct a lunar remote sensing satellite "... to obtain high-precision topographic and geomorphic data of the moon’s low-latitude regions, map key mineral resource distributions, and identify characteristic minerals."
 The satellite is intended to support future crewed lunar landings.

+In March 2026, a team from the School of Earth and Planetary Geosciences at the China University of Geosciences (Wuhan) suggested, in an article published by the journal Nature-Astronomy, that the initial lunar landing attempt should target sites within Rimae Bode.
+The principle advantage for choosing Rimae Bode is that this region contains multiple types of lunar materials and landforms within a relatively small area, including ancient lava flows, rilles (long channel-like features formed by ancient lava flows) and impact ejecta from nearby craters.
+Since an unpressurized rover will accompany the Lanyue lander, several different geological units can be simultaneously sampled by the astronauts during a single mission.
+Overall, The team has identified four tentative landing sites within the region.

 Earth-Moon trajectory design

 Preliminary trajectory designs based on specific landing sites and landing periods have also been carried out by a team from the Nanjing University of Aeronautics and Astronautics and from the China Astronaut Research and Training Center.
 In particular, the team analyzed possible Earth-Moon transfer trajectories based on seven potential landing sites, including Rimae Bode, a series of lunar rilles west of the Bode crater, and Mare Moscoviense, covering the period from 2027 until 2037.
-The analysis employed a dynamic weighting method that quantified mission efficiency factors and engineering constraints, combined with the application of a pseudostate trajectory model to optimize the computational efficiency of trajectory design and landing site/time selection.
+The analysis employed a dynamic weighting method that quantified mission efficiency factors and engineering constraints, combined with the application of a pseudostate trajectory model to optimize the computational efficiency of trajectory design and landing site/time selection; the pseudostate trajectory model was proposed by J. S. Wilson in 1969 and is recognized to be computationally more efficient than the traditional patched-conic method of trajectory design.